concourse/concourse/release-notes/latest.md

 #### <sub><sup><a name="5624" href="#5624">:link:</a></sup></sub> fix

-* Fixed a bug where fly would no longer tell you if the team you logged in with was invalid
+* Fixed a bug where fly would no longer tell you if the team you logged in with was invalid. #5624

 #### <sub><sup><a name="5192" href="#5192">:link:</a></sup></sub> fix

-* @evanchaoli changed the behaviour of the web to retry individual build steps that fail when a worker disappears.
+* @evanchaoli changed the behaviour of the web to retry individual build steps that fail when a worker disappears. #5192

 #### <sub><sup><a name="5549" href="#5549">:link:</a></sup></sub> fix

-* Added a new Wrappa that returns HTTP 409 for endpoints listed in concourse/rfc#33 when the requested pipeine is archived
+* Added a new Wrappa that returns HTTP 409 for endpoints listed in concourse/rfc#33 when the requested pipeine is archived. #5549

 #### <sub><sup><a name="5576" href="#5576">:link:</a></sup></sub> fix

-* @dcsg added support for AWS SSM for `var_sources`
+* @dcsg added support for AWS SSM for `var_sources`. #5576

 #### <sub><sup><a name="5575" href="#5575">:link:</a></sup></sub> feature